gallantlab/headcase-pipeline/README.md

 - `01cleaned.ply` for the cleaned head model, and
 - `02aligned.stl` for the aligned head model

-To manually refine the alignement, `02aligned.stl` can be loaded in blender with the desired headcase model (stored under the `stls` directory of this repository).
+To manually refine the alignment, `02aligned.stl` can be loaded in blender with the desired headcase model (stored under the `stls` directory of this repository).
 Finally, the headcase can be generated with

 ```bash